Breaking the Silence: Trauma and Shame on the Mission Field

 The numbers are staggering, and they're hidden in plain sight.
 A comprehensive study on missionaries and PTSD prevalence reveals that 94% of missionaries experience trauma on the field, with 86% exposed to multiple traumatic incidents.
 Even more sobering: 43% of those surveyed developed a diagnosable mental disorder.
 Nearly every missionary carries wounds that most supporters never see, never hear about, and never know how to address.

 But even these devastating statistics tell only part of the story.
 Behind every percentage point is a human being, a mother questioning whether she's destroying her children, a father wondering if his calling was a lie, a single missionary convinced they're too broken for ministry.
 These aren't numbers on a research paper.
-These are precious servants of God drowning in shame-enforced silence while their supporters remain completely unaware of the crisis unfolding in front of them
+These are precious servants of God drowning in shame-enforced silence while their supporters remain completely unaware of the crisis unfolding in front of them.

 The Urgent Need for Change